abhishta91/antibody_montecarlo/README.md

 from tqdm import tqdm
 ```

-## $draws$ function takes simulation parameters as input and returns number of occurances for the cutoff value.
+## `draws` function takes simulation parameters as input and returns number of occurances for the cutoff value.

 ### Simulation parameters

-$runs$ : number of montecarlo draws.
+*runs* : number of montecarlo draws.
-$N$ : total population.
+*N* : total population.
-$p$ : probability that a person has antibodies.
+*p* : probability that a person has antibodies.
-$ts$ : probability that if a person realy has antibodies then the test gives a positive result.
+*ts* : probability that if a person realy has antibodies then the test gives a positive result.
-$tr$ : probability that if the person has no antibodies then the test gives a positive result.
+*tr* : probability that if the person has no antibodies then the test gives a positive result.
-$rv$ : number of occurences of cutoff value in resulting distribution.
+*rv* : number of occurences of cutoff value in resulting distribution.

 ```python